jeremehancock/BashScripts/README.md

 Cleans up the prior day's hourly snapshots while keeping the daily ones.

+## cron.hourly/php-clean-tmp

+Cleans up otherwise-useless PHP temp files, which is very useful on busy servers.
+* Old session files that haven't been modified in the last hour.
+* phpunit temp files.
+* phpstan temp files.

 ## american-date

 A utility to print out dates in the American format